xvik/dropwizard-guicey/src/doc/docs/guide/bindings.md

 * `getUniqueTypePaths()` - paths of unique sub configuration types

 Each path item (`ConfigPath`) contains:

 * Root path reference ("sub.value" reference "sub")
 * Child sub-paths ("sub" reference "sub.value")
 * Declaration class (type used in configuration class)
-* Value type (type of actual value; when value null - declaration type (but they still could be different))
+* Value type (type of actual value; when value null - declaration type (but they still could be different for collections))
 * Current path name
 * Current path value
 * Generics for declaration and value types (may be incomplete for value type)
 * Custom type marker: contains sub paths or just looks like sub configuration
-* Declaration type (class where last property was declared)
+* Declaration type (class where property was declared - configuration object containing property)

 You can traverse up or down from any path (tree structure).

 `ConfigurationTree` provides basic search methods (more as usage example):

 * `findByPath(String)` - search path by case-insensitive match
 * `findAllByType(Class)` - find all paths with assignable declared value
-* `findAllFrom(Class<? extends Configuration>)` - find all patsh, started in specified configuration class
+* `findAllFrom(Class<? extends Configuration>)` - find all paths, started in specified configuration class
 * `findAllRootPaths()` - get all root paths (1st level paths)
 * `findAllRootPathsFrom(Class<? extends Configuration>)` - all 1st level paths of configuration class
 * `valueByPath(String)` - return path value or null if value null or path not exists